andrastantos/brew/docs/anachronistic-computer/cpu.rst

 On return the reverse needs to happen.
 This is several instructions and clock cycles, especially on a machine without (efficient) caches.

-If no pushes and pulls are supported, really the only thing that needs to be included is a single, manual modification of the stack pointer.
-That's one extra instruction in the long instruction stream, something that doesn't touch memory and thus significantly faster then what's already there.
+If no pushes and pulls are supported, really the only thing that needs to be included in the above list is the manual modification of the stack pointer.
+That's one extra instruction in the long instruction stream, something that doesn't touch memory, so comparatively light-weight.

-I suppose one other thing that stack-operations help with is the automatic addressing.
-The BREW processor has register-offset indirect addressing for every load/store operation kind, which not only helps with subroutine calls but also very important for local variables as well as struct-member accesses.
-Supporting this is much better bang for the buck then the stack operations and either their multi-cycle behavior or second write port.

-There are special, 16-bit load/store instructions that work with `$r0` and `$r1` as their base-register.
+There are special, 16-bit load/store instructions that work with `$r12` and `$r13` as their base-register.
 These instructions, combined with the ABI that designates these two registers as the stack and frame pointer respectively makes code very compact, almost as compact as the ARM THUMB ISA.
 (Note that THUMB only supports 8 general purpose registers, we have 14, so we can handle register pressure better and generate less spills into the stack.)

 Unimplemented features
 ~~~~~~~~~~~~~~~~~~~~~~

-There are several features of the original BREW concept that the current implementation doesn't support.
+There are several features of the original BREW concept that the Anacron implementation doesn't support.
 These are either things that I deemed too complex for the target technology (and era) or things that I'm on the fence on at the moment.

 Memory model operations
 -----------------------